-The main goal of the best plasma cutter under 500 is to cut metal.
-The machines are commonly used in the fabrication shops, automotive repair shops and construction companies to cut and fabricate huge beams.
+Answer: The main goal of the best plasma cutter under 500 is to cut metal.
+The machines are commonly used in the fabrication shops, automotive repair shops and construction companies to cut and fabricate massive beams.
 Plasma cutters cut metal better than oxy-fuel.

 They are more precise due to their cut width, which is smaller.
 Therefore, the surrounding area will not be affected by heat.
 You can also be more specific to the area you want to cut.

-A plasma cutter can use one or a combination of gases.
-This could be nitrogen, oxygen, shop air, or even a mixture.
+Answer: A plasma cutter can use one or combination of gases; could be nitrogen, oxygen, shop air, or even a mixture.
 An electric arc is transmitted through the gas that passes through a narrow opening.

 - What materials can a plasma cutter cut?

-A plasma cutter can cut through an electrically conductive material.
-Some of these metals include stainless steel, aluminum, and Alloy steel.
+Answer: A plasma cutter can cut through an electrically conductive material.
+Some of these metals include stainless steel, Aluminum, and Alloy steel.
 Therefore, a plasma cutter is a versatile option.

 However, this will also depend on the model of the plasma cutter.
 A plasma cutter with a lower amp can cut up to a quarter-inch while one with a higher amp will cut up to an inch or more.

-- It is a retaining cap.
-This helps to hold the other consumables together.
+- It has a retaining cap that helps to hold the other consumables together.

 - This helps to focus on the arch.
 It also helps with the gas flow.

 - The role of the electrode is to carry current to the material.